MikeTheReader/advent-of-code-2019/src/day-10/README.md

 Switched to implementing a class with ingestMap as it's constructor and a getCoordinates method.
 This allowed for an easier way to query the map for x,y coordinates in that order.

 Next is to figure out the actual solution to the problem.

+## Implementation - Intermission

+So, working through this problem, I've realized that I've created logic around a grid multiple times.
+I'm going to take a few and implement a good Grid class that allows easy modification and intuitive referencing of the X, Y coordinates.
+Be back in a bit.